Whereiswendy/CryptoClustering/README.md

    - Summary statistics and initial plots are generated to understand the data.

 2. **Data Normalisation:**
-   - The data is normalised using `StandardScaler` to ensure all features contribute equally to the clustering process.
+   - The data are normalised using `StandardScaler` to ensure all features contribute equally to the clustering process.

 3. **Finding Optimal k (Elbow Method):**
    - The elbow method is used on the original scaled data to find the optimal number of clusters (`k`).